 It's important to give in a way that is sustainable for your business, so choose a realistic figure that works for you.
 Businesses fundraising through Work for Good tend to donate between 5-10% of sales.

 You will also need to estimate how much you think you will raise for each fundraising campaign, this should be based on your sales forecasts.
 The charity will be notified of your pledge, so we suggest keeping this estimate conservative.
 You can edit this to the amount you have raised when you come to pay your donation.

 How long should campaigns be?

-This depends on how long you think it may take to raise the estimated donation total, but we suggest you donate either every month or quarter as this helps to keep your customer or clients engaged and means the charity will receive regular donations more frequently.
+This depends on how long you think it may take to raise the estimated donation total, but we suggest you donate either every month or quarter and campaigns can't be longer than a year.
+This helps to keep your customer or clients engaged with your campaign and means the charity will receive more regular donations.